Renzo Piano: Centre Pompidou (1973–1977)

 In 1971, the thirty-four-year-old Renzo Piano and thirty-eight-year-old Richard Rogers, in collaboration with the Italian architect Gianfranco Franchini, competed with major architectural firms in the United States and Europe.
 They were awarded the commission for the most prestigious project in Paris: the new French national museum of 20th century art, to be located in Beaubourg.
 The award surprised the architectural world, as the team was relatively unknown and had no experience with museums or other major structures.
 The New York Times declared that their design "turned the architecture world upside down".

 More literally, it turned architecture inside-out, since in the new museum, the apparent structural frame of the building and the heating and air conditioning ducts were on the exterior, painted in bright colors.
-The escalator, enclosed in a transparent tube, run diagonally across the façade.
-The building was an astonishing success, transforming a run-down commercial area near the Marais in Paris, and made Piano one of the best-known architects in the world.
+The escalator, enclosed in a transparent tube, ran diagonally across the façade.
+The building transformed a run-down commercial area near the Marais in Paris.

 The media dubbed the style of the building as "high-tech", but this was later disputed by Piano: "Beaubourg," he said, "was a joyous urban machine, a creature which might have come out of a Jules Verne novel, a sort of bizarre boat in dry dock...
 It is a double provocation; a challenge to academism, but also a parody of the imagery of technology of our time.
 To consider it as a high-tech object is a mistake."

 Menil Collection (1981–1987)

-In 1977, Piano ended his collaboration with Rogers and began working with engineer Peter Rice, who had contributed to the design of the Pompidou Center.
+In 1977, Piano ended his collaboration with Rogers and began working with engineer Peter Rice, who had contributed to the design of the Pompidou Centre.
 They established their offices in Genoa.
 One of their first projects was a plan for the rehabilitation of the old port of Otranto, transforming it from an industrial site into a commercial and tourist destination (1977).

 Their first major building was the Menil Collection, an art museum commissioned by collector Dominique de Menil.
-Her primary requirements was to maximize the use of natural light in the interiors.
+Her primary requirement was to maximize the use of natural light in the interiors.
 Piano wrote, "Paradoxically, the Menil Collection, with its serenity, its calm, its discretion, is much more modern, scientifically speaking, than the Beaubourg."

-The Menil Collection building, with its simple gray and white cubic forms, is the stylistic opposite of the Pompidou Center.
-Its technological innovations are not expressed on the façade, but are embedded in discreet high-tech systems of shutters, screens, and air conditioning which allowed maximum natural light while protecting the interiors from Texas’s intense heat and sunlight.
+The Menil Collection building, with its simple gray and white cubic forms, is the stylistic opposite of the Pompidou Centre.
+Its technological innovations are not expressed on the façade, but are embedded in discreet high-tech systems of shutters, screens, and air conditioning which allowed maximum natural light while protecting the interiors from Texas's intense heat and sunlight.